Skip to main content

 IS_TEST BOOLEAN True for test subscriptions, false otherwise.

-NUMBER ID of the order which initiated current / most recent billing cycle of the subscription.
+CURRENT_REFNO NUMBER ID of the order which initiated current/most recent billing cycle of the subscription.

-CURRENT_PRODUCT_ID NUMBER Product ID of the product pertaining to the current / most recent billing cycle of the subscription.
+CURRENT_PRODUCT_ID NUMBER Product ID of the product pertaining to the billing cycle of the subscription active at EVENT_DATE.

-NUMBER ID of the order before the most recent.
+PREVIOUS_REFNO NUMBER ID of the order before the most recent before EVENT_DATE.
 Can be null in case of a new acquisition.

-NEXT_RENEWAL_PRICE FLOAT Renewal price for the next billing cycle.
+NEXT_RENEWAL_PRICE FLOAT Renewal price for the billing cycle starting after EVENT_DATE.

-NEXT_RENEWAL_PRICE_CURRENCY VARCHAR Renewal currency for the next billing cycle.
+NEXT_RENEWAL_PRICE_CURRENCY VARCHAR Renewal currency for the billing cycle starting after EVENT_DATE.

 • Purpose: analyze customer-specific metrics such as CLV (Customer Lifetime Value).